niplav/site/aima_solutions.md

 Thus, I conclude that it is most likely that coin b was pulled out of the bag.

+*Note*: the probabilities for `$P(coin|H_1, H_2, T_3)$` don't sum to
+1. I'm not sure what's up with that, but it's a good indicator that I have done something horribly wrong.
+Don't copy this solution.

 Chapter 15
 ----------